Choosing a Drone Pilot? Get it right.

 Commercial Operators vs. Amateur Flyers

-These are problems that you do not wish to encounter, so if you want someone to shoot commercial aerial footage for you then you need to use a Commercial Operator.
+These are problems that you do not wish to encounter.
+So if you want someone to shoot commercial aerial footage for you, then you need to use a Commercial Operator.

 How do I find one?